 Abdul has a strong academic background in community cohesion and social capital research.
 After completing his undergraduate degree in this field, he was awarded a postgraduate scholarship by the Mariott Trust.
 Subsequently this led him to become the first person in the Northwest to look in to how members of the South-Asian Muslim community in Bolton interpreted the terminology and lexicology surrounding community cohesion.
-He asked these difficult questions to marginalised members of the community.
+He asked these difficult questions to marginalised members of the bamer community.
 The research allowed Abdul to undertake an in-depth theoretical study of the evolution of the concept: community cohesion and his in-depth qualitative interviews formed the basis of his study that was supervised by Professor Carole Truman and Dr Margaret Boneham at the University of Bolton.
-This seminal study came to fruition in the form of a thesis submitted for the degree of Master of Philosophy (M.Phil) titled ‘A critical analysis of Cantle’s (2001) community cohesion model and its applicability to marginalised elements of Bolton’s south-asian Muslim Community’ that was awarded to him in 2011.The research found the cohort’s dichotomy of superficial and grass roots interactions particularly interesting.
-The importance given to cross-generational discussion and the use of faith spaces as a public resource were also notable facets of alternative interactions.
-The cohort largely voiced a disconnect between the government’s rhetoric and the reality on the ground.
-This was particularly articulated by the sample feeling that the government was relying on policy and legislation to heal deep-rooted community divisions and tensions.
-The unique access to this sample also proved a valuable representative barometer of the level of bonding social capital amongst the towns South-Asian population.
+This seminal study came to fruition in the form of a thesis submitted for the degree of Master of Philosophy (M.Phil) titled ‘A critical analysis of Cantle’s (2001) community cohesion model and its applicability to marginalised elements of Bolton’s south-asian Muslim Community’ that was awarded to him in 2011.
+In addition, Abdul has over 10 years experience working with socially excluded immigrant BAME communities and their representatives in Bolton to promote community cohesion and build social capital.

-In 2012 Abdul Undertook an MA in social work at The University of Manchester to further solidify his theoretical and practical knowledge of working to alleviate social issues, promote community cohesion and build social capital.
+In 2012 Abdul Undertook an MA in social work at The University of Manchester to further solidify his theoretical and practical knowledge, to be the voice of marginalised diasporas, work effectively to alleviate social issues and promote community cohesion.